US Sailing provides recognition to individuals and organizations for excellence in variety of areas. Those areas include:

 Mr. Herreshoff was one of the preeminent marine designers and builders of his time.
 Born in Bristol, R.I. in 1848, “Captain Nat” was a mechanical genius with a love for boats.
 He learned building techniques from the old craftsmen of Bristol, studied mechanical engineering at M.I.T., and began an unprecedented career which included many innovations in the design and construction of military, commercial and pleasure craft, both steam powered and sail.
 Perhaps his greatest feat was designing and building yachts that successfully defended the America’s Cup in six consecutive matches from 1893 to 1920, a span of 27 years.
 His success in the varied aspects in the industry earned him the nickname “The Wizard of Bristol.”

 The recipient is selected by the Board of Directors from nominations made by members of the Board, Division and Committee Chairs, past Presidents and Counselors of Honor.
-The selection process is administered by the Secretary, who solicits written nominations during the month of August.

 The Arthur B. Hanson Rescue Medal